Isaacfr/C-Projects/README.md

 # CProjects
-This are some code that I have created in my C++ class.
+This are some code that I have created using CodeBlocks in my C++ class.
 Currently, I am studying C++ on personal time.